Finish the data phase before lunch.

 GET /v1/agencies?search=< 1 secPull all classified compensation data

-GET /v1/positions?agency_id=< 2 secGet statistically-selected peer agencies
+GET /v1/positions?agency_id=< 2 secGet dimensional similarity scores for peer candidates

 GET /v1/agencies/:id/similar< 1 secGenerate formatted Excel workbook